 In this paper, we focus on developing the density evolution method for channels with binary inputs and ISI memory.
 The computed thresholds are used for lower-bounding the capacity, as well as for upper-bounding the average code performance.
-The main topics of this paper are: 1) concentration theorems for Gallager codes and the sum-product messagepassing decoder over binary ISI channels, 2) a density evolution method for computing the thresholds of "zero-error" performance over these channels, 3) theorems establishing that the asymptotic performance of Gallager codes using the sum-product algorithm is upper bounded by the i.i.d. capacity, and 4) the computation of the BJCR-once bound, which is the limit of "zero-error" performance of the sum-product algorithms if the trellis portion of the algorithm is executed only once.
+The main topics of this paper are: 1) concentration theorems for Gallager codes and the sum-product message-passing decoder over binary ISI channels; 2) a density evolution method for computing the thresholds of "zero-error" performance over these channels; 3) theorems establishing that the asymptotic performance of Gallager codes using the sum-product algorithm is upper-bounded by the symmetric information rate and the i.i.d. capacity; and 4) the computation of the BCJR-once bound, which is the limit of "zero-error" performance of the sum-product algorithms if the trellis portion of the algorithm is executed only once.

 The paper is organized as follows.
-In Section II, we describe the channel model, introduce the various capacity definitions, and briefly describe the sum-product decoder [23].
+In Section II, we describe the channel model, introduce the various capacity and information rate definitions, and briefly describe the sum-product decoder [28].
 In Section III, we introduce the necessary notation for handling the analysis of Gallager codes for channels with memory and prove two key concentration theorems.
 Section IV is devoted to describing the density evolution algorithm for channels with ISI memory.
 In Section V, computed thresholds are shown for regular Gallager codes.
 Section V also presents a theorem regarding the limit of achievable code rates using binary linear codes.
-In this section we also develop the notion of the BCJR-once bound, which has a practical implication, namely, it is the limit of performance of the sum-product algorithm if the trellis portion of the algorithm is executed only once.
+In this section, we also develop the notion of the BCJR-once bound, which has a practical implication; namely, it is the limit of performance of the sum-product algorithm if the trellis portion of the algorithm is executed only once.
 This provides a concrete example of how we can trade off the computational load (by doing the expensive BCJR step only once) with the decoding performance.
 Section VI concludes the paper.

-Basic notation: Matrices are denoted with boldface uppercase letters (e.g., H).
-Column vectors are denoted by underlined characters.
-Random variables (vectors) are typically denoted by uppercase characters, while their realizations are denoted by lowercase characters (e.g., a random vector $\underline{W}$ has a realization $\underline{w}$ ).
+Basic Notation: Matrices are denoted by boldface upper case letters (e.g., H).
+Column vectors are denoted by underlined characters, e.g., a.
+Random variables (vectors) are typically denoted by upper case characters, while their realizations are denoted by lower case characters (e.g., a random vector \underline{W} has a realization w).
 The superscript T denotes matrix and vector transposition.
-If a column vector is $\underline{s} = [s_1, s_2, \ldots, s_n]^T$ , then a subvector collecting entries $s_i, s{i+1}, \ldots, s_j$ is denoted by $\underline{s}i^j = [s_i, s{i+1}, \ldots, s_j]^T$ .
-The notation $\Pr(event_1)$ denotes the probability of $event_1$ , while $\Pr(event_1|event_2)$ denotes the probability of $event_1$ given that $event_2$ occurred.
-The probability mass functions of discrete random variables will be denoted with the symbol " $\Pr$ ", e.g., the probability mass function of a discrete random vector $\underline{X}$ evaluated at $\underline{x}$ will be denoted by $\Pr(\underline{X} = \underline{x})$ , i.e., it is the probability that $\underline{X}$ takes the value $\underline{x}$ .
-The probability density function of a continuous random vector $\underline{Z}$ evaluated at the point $\underline{z}$ will be denoted by $f{\underline{Z}}(\underline{z})$ .
+If a column vector is $\underline{s} = [s_1, s_2, \dots, s_n]^T$, then a subvector collecting entries $s_i, s{i+1}, \ldots, s_j$ is denoted by $\underline{s}i^j = [s_i, s{i+1}, \dots, s_j]^{\mathrm{T}}$.
+The notation $\Pr(\operatorname{event}1)$ denotes the probability of event1, while $Pr(event_1 | event_2)$ denotes the probability of $event_1$ given that $event_2$ occurred.
+The probability mass functions of discrete random variables will be denoted with the symbol "Pr," e.g., the probability mass function of a discrete random vector \underline{X} evaluated at \underline{x} will be denoted by $Pr(\underline{X} = \underline{x})$, i.e., it is the probability that \underline{X} takes the value \underline{x} .
+The probability density function (pdf) of a continuous random variable will be denoted by the symbol